-Maynooth Line Tra insport Study
+Maynooth Line Transport Study

-Maynooth Line Tra insport Study Final Report
+Maynooth Line Transport Study Draft Final Report 300497

-Final Report
+Final Report 08/07/2019

-6.8.6 The modelling results suggest that the re-distribution of traffic from the closed crossing at Barberstown will lead to a general increase in V/C for junctions located along the R149, and north of the new bridge crossing at Clonsilla in close proximity to the Hansfield Strategic Development Zone (SDZ) lands.
+- 6.8.5 Figure 6.22 below, displays the demand weighted average V/C (as a percentage) for a number of identified key junctions within the study area for Option 6 and the Benchmark scenario. - 6.8.6 The modelling results suggest that the re-distribution of traffic from the closed crossing at Barberstown will lead to a general increase in V/C for junctions located along the R149, and north of the new bridge crossing at Clonsilla in close proximity to the Hansfield Strategic Development Zone (SDZ) lands.

-- 6.8.7 Figure 6.22 displays the change in total junction delay (in seconds) between Option 6 and Option 8 for a number of junctions within the study area.
+- 6.8.7 Figure 6.23 displays the change in total junction delay (in seconds) between Option 6 and the benchmark scenario for a number of junctions within the study area.
 The modelling results indicate that the junctions in close proximity to the closed level crossing at Barberstown experience a reduction in delay due to reduced traffic volumes. - 6.8.8 Junctions that experience increases in traffic volumes (KPI-1), and V/C (KPI-2), due to the re-routing of vehicles from the closed crossing at Barberstown, see a rise in congestion and delay.
 This is particularly prevalent for junctions along the R149 and north of the replacement bridge crossing at Clonsilla.
-In total, junctions in Option 6 experience an increase in delay of 7% in the AM (08:00 09:00), and 5% in the PM (17:00 18:00), peak hours when compared to Option 8. - 6.8.9 Select Link Analysis was used to identify the people who would want to use the Maynooth line level crossings if they remained open, including their desired origin and destination of travel.
-Journey times for these origin-destination movements were extracted and compared for Option 6 and Option 8.
+In total, junctions in Option 6 experience an increase in delay of 7% in the AM (08:00 09:00), and 5% in the PM (17:00 18:00), peak hours when compared to the benchmark scenario. - 6.8.9 Select Link Analysis was used to identify the people who would want to use the Maynooth line level crossings if they remained open, including their desired origin and destination of travel.
+Journey times for these origin-destination movements were extracted and compared for Option 6 and the Benchmark scenario.
 The results indicate that Option 6 experiences a 12% increase in journey times for vehicles who would want to use the level crossings during the AM peak hour, and 5% in the PM peak.
 This increase in journey time is primarily due to the re-routing required to alternative crossing points, along with the increased levels of congestion and delay at these locations.

-Option KPI-1 Flows Displaced (pcus) KPI-3 Cl De (vs Op hange in lay ition 8) KPI-4 Change in Journey Times (vs Option 8) 22
+Option Flows ed (pcus) KPI-3 Change in Delay (vs Benchmark) KPI-4 Change in Journey Times (vs Benchmark)

 AM PM AM PM AM PM

 Option 6 538 406 7% 5% 12% 5%

-The modelling analysis suggests that providing replacement road infrastructure at Barberstown is more important than at Clonsilla, as the increase in journey times, and overall junction delay across the network, is greater with no replacement provided at Barberstown (See results for Option 6 Figure 6.22 vs Option 5 Figure 6.19).
+The modelling analysis suggests that providing replacement road infrastructure at Barberstown is more important than at Clonsilla, as the increase in journey times, and overall junction delay across the network, is greater with no replacement provided at Barberstown (See results for Option 6 Figure 6.23 vs Option 5 Figure 6.20).

-$^{^{\}rm 22}$ Represents change in journey times for people who previously would have used the crossings that are now closed
+$^{20}$ Represents change in journey times for people who previously would have used the crossings that are now closed